 Reprinted from the Psi Chi Chapter Handbook

-George Mason University students interested in joining Psi Chi require:
+George Mason University undergraduate students are eligible for Psi Chi if they: